 an academic journal or the latest status update from a friend on

-Facebook.
-However, in this new world of software-dominated
+Facebook or Renren.
+However, in this new world of

-companies, the internet is not only a means of manipulating
+software-dominated companies, the internet is not only a means of

-entertainment, services (the list goes on).
-How this will continue
+entertainment, and services (the list goes on).
+How this will

-to shape the future of intellectual property enforcement in China
+continue to shape the future of intellectual property enforcement

 The content of this article is intended to provide a general